-Mr. W. Nel, is responsible for ensuring that all contractors, labourers and any other appointed person/entity acting on their behalf, remain compliant with the conditions of the received environmental authorisation and water-use authorisations, as well as the provisions of all other applicable legislation, including inter alia:
+The Holder of the EA is responsible for ensuring that all contractors, labourers and any other appointed person/entity acting on their behalf, remain compliant with the conditions of the received environmental authorisation and water-use authorisations, as well as the provisions of all other applicable legislation, including inter alia:

-- National Environmental Management Act (NEMA) (Act No 107 of 1998, as amended); - National Environmental Management Biodiversity Act (Act 10 of 2004); - National Environmental Management: Waste Act (Act 59 of 2008); - National Forest Act (Act No 84 of 1998); - National Heritage Resources Act (Act No 25 of 1999); - Occupational Health and Safety Act (Act 85 of 1993);
+- National Environmental Management Act (NEMA) (Act No 107 of 1998, as amended); - National Environmental Management Biodiversity Act (Act 10 of 2004); - National Heritage Resources Act (Act No 25 of 1999); - National Water Act (Act No 36 of 1998);

-The above listed legislation have general applicability to most development applications, and it is Mr. W. Nel's responsibility to ensure that all contractors and employees are aware of their obligations in terms of these Acts.
+The above listed legislation have general applicability to most development applications, and it is the Holder of the EA's responsibility to ensure that all contractors and employees are aware of their obligations in terms of these Acts.
 This EMPr does not detract from any other legal requirements.